Evidence aggregation with ignorance in mind: learning what we do (not) know for archetypes discovery: Introduction

 \section{Introduction}

-Given the rise of experimental and quasiexperimental methods in social science and access to increasingly rich data, researchers can now measure the treatment effects of policy interventions in larger, more representative populations and across diverse contexts.
-In many cases, the policy maker seeks to understand where and for whom to scale promising interventions and when more data or pilot experiments are necessary.
-At the same time, social scientists are often interested in model discovery to infer economic behaviors from the data (e.g., a ``law of motion" or ``story" of how agents behave in an environment).
-Both sets of goals require an understanding of: i) the extent to which patterns in data from a specific environment can be generalized to other contexts \citep{borenstein2021introduction}; and ii) patterns of heterogeneity in treatment effects based on a potentially high-dimensional set of observable characteristics.\footnote{We can interpret the study of heterogeneity both for applications in meta-analysis, where researchers have access to multiple studies (e.g., with heterogeneous site-specific characteristics or research teams), or for applications in treatment effect heterogeneity with a single experiment.}
+Given the rise of experimental methods and increasingly rich data in social science, researchers can now measure the effects of policy interventions in larger, more representative populations and across a wider range of contexts.
+In many applications, policymakers want to know where and for whom a promising intervention should be scaled, and when additional evidence is needed.
+More broadly, social scientists are interested in learning and summarizing heterogeneous effects from the data.
+Achieving these goals requires understanding patterns of treatment effect heterogeneity across a potentially high-dimensional set of observable characteristics.\footnote{We can interpret the study of heterogeneity both in applications to meta-analysis, where researchers have access to multiple studies, and in applications to treatment effect heterogeneity within a single experiment.} In this paper, we develop an econometric framework and a set of empirical tools to summarize heterogeneous treatment effects with an eye toward both immediate use and future investigation.